pjsacchet/Windows-RAT/README.md

   - Get logged on users, all users
   - Can do this via registry... or other way?
 - Have exe perform survey, report results back to C2 and have C2 send DLL payload for loading
+  - Have exe survey running processes; inject DLL into target after running
+    - Survey, report back to C2 those that we can inject, then get payload and start it; maybe self kill?
 - Whoami-esq command
 - Implement basic encryption?
   - Give both implant and C2 same key or something for packet encryption